kiratech/labs/Building-Castles/DevSecOps_01_GitLab.md

-# Exercise | GitLab installation and configuration
+# Lab | Install GitLab on a container and configure a runner

 1. Launch the GitLab instance using the `gitlab/gitlab-ce:latest` container, exposing these ports (Host/Container):